JanNeuendorf/SVC16/specification/specification.typ

   stroke: (paint: rgb("9e9e9e"),thickness: 2pt),
   text(fill: rgb("#000000"), it))

-While this is not needed for the specifications, it might be helpful to look at a very simple example.

 Our goal could be to print all $2^16$ possible colors to the screen.